-- Shareholders have the right to call special meetings
+- ✓ Shareholders have the right to call special meetings

-- Annual "say on pay" advisory vote
+- ✓ Annual "say on pay" advisory vote

 - One class of stock

-- ✓ No poison pill
+- No poison pill

 We value the views of our shareholders and believe that fostering positive relationships with our shareholders is critical to our long-term success.
-To help management and the Board understand and consider the issues that matter most to our shareholders, we regularly engage with shareholders on a range of topics related to the Company's performance, strategy for long-term growth, governance profile, compensation philosophy, and efforts regarding sustainability and social value creation.
+To help management and the Board understand and consider the issues that matter most to our shareholders, we regularly engage with shareholders on a range of topics related to the Company's performance, strategy for long-term growth, governance profile, compensation philosophy, and sustainability and social value creation.
 See "Shareholder Engagement Program" in the "Corporate Governance" section for more information.

-OUR 2022 DIRECTOR NOMINEES1
+OUR 2023 DIRECTOR NOMINEES1

-Nominees are independent

-Nominees are Women 2 of 11
+9 of 10 Nominees are independent 3 of 10 Nominees are